This Apple-Bacon Roasted Chicken recipe bursts with sweet and smoky flavors. It’s a super cozy fall meal that’s impressive enough for a dinner party.

 - 1 cup yellow onion, super thinly sliced

 - 4 tablespoons unsalted butter

 - olive oil for drizzling

-- With the heat off, add the hard apple cider to the pan and let it sit for a few minutes.
+- Cook the apples and onion.
+With the heat off, add the hard apple cider to the pan and let it sit for a few minutes.
 Then turn the heat to medium-low and add the apple, onion and garlic.
 Crumble the bacon and add it to the pan too.
 Let it simmer gently for about 10 minutes.
 Then add the butter and sprinkle with salt and pepper.

-- Arrange the apple mixture around the sides of the skillet, so there's space enough for the chicken in the center.
+- Turn chicken over, add the apple mixture, continue roasting.
+Arrange the apple mixture around the sides of the skillet, so there's space enough for the chicken in the center.
 Very carefully, use tongs, heat resistant cooking gloves or your hands, to flip the chicken over so it's now breast side down, in the center of the skillet, surrounded by the apple mixture.
 Place the skillet in the 350° F oven and continue to roast until the internal temperature is 155 degrees F -- this should take about 1 hour.
 The final internal temperature will be about 165 degrees, as the chicken will continue to cook for several minutes outside of the oven.
 You can use a meat thermometer to check the temperature.
 You'll also know it's done when the juices run clear and the legs should move easily when it's done.
 Baste the chicken with the cider-butter mixture every 15 minutes or so.

-- Season the sauce to taste with salt and pepper.
+- Rest, season and serve.
+Wait at least 15 minutes before carving, to allow the juices to settle.
+Season the sauce to taste with salt and pepper.
 (Here's How to Season to Taste.)
 Serve!

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.